Boost your punctuation skills and confidence.

 - Punctuate bullet points correctly and consistently.

-First you will complete a pre-assessment to find out what you know.
+First you will take a pre-assessment to find out what you know.
 Then you will learn through short interactive presentations in which you will hear and see a concept illustrated, then apply it yourself.
-You will test your knowledge in exercises, mini-tests, and comprehensive reviews—all with answers revealed instantly.
+You will test your knowledge in written and online exercises, mini-tests, and comprehensive reviews—all with answers revealed instantly.
 After completing the lessons, you will strengthen your skills with editing challenges and review exercises.
 You will recognize how much you learned when you compare your pre- and post-assessment results.

-Your learning materials in Punctuation for Professionals include 50-item pre- and post-assessments, a 46-page course notebook, a 2-page quick-reference guide, and 10 learning reinforcement sheets.
+Your learning materials in Punctuation for Professionals include 40-item pre- and post-assessments, a 46-page course notebook, a 2-page quick-reference guide, 15 online practice quizzes, and 10 learning reinforcement sheets.
 You will also be able to download a PDF of the 240+ slides featured in the course.

 Once you register, you will have 90 days to complete the course.